 Meanwhile, asynchronous means being able to stop and start conversations when convenient.
 That means conversations can occur in real time if necessary, but more often than not, the user can concentrate on other things.
 Most conversations we have with our family and friends are asynchronous.
 Imagine treating a conversation on WhatsApp or Messenger the same way you would a phone call or even a live chat session, unable to experience any sort of interruption or multitask.
 That would be a nightmare—but it’s how we treat customers when live chat is the only option.

 What is messaging?

 Messaging typically refers to asynchronous conversations conducted on social channels, such as Facebook Messenger, WhatsApp, WeChat and Instagram.
 While messaging can include support, it can also be expanded into the realms of commerce and marketing.
 Support in messaging is not session based.
-It’s asynchronous and convenient, because the customer decides when it’s convenient for them to reply.
+It’s asynchronous and convenient, because the customer decides when it’s convenient to reply.
 If the support case were any more urgent, they’d move on to a different, more immediate channel.

 When do you use live chat?

 When there’s no other option, but you really don’t want to call.
 Many businesses have adopted live chat on their websites.
 Live chat was developed as an alternative to the telephone call, although many features of live chat, such as queues and sessions, replicate the call-centre experience.
 If a user does not want to talk on the phone, live chat is totally viable.
 But when live chat clients lack the messaging features we have become used to, it makes the exchange feel less human.

 In a recent Wall Street Journal article about the changing nature of phone calls (which dipped heavily into the features of popular messaging apps, like audio messages and video calls), Katherine Bindley wrote, “Multiple people I interviewed said when the phone rings unexpectedly, they assume someone has died.”